liferay/liferay-central-test-2/modules/sdk/gradle-plugins-lang-builder/README.markdown

 # Lang Builder Gradle Plugin

-The Lang Builder Gradle plugin allows you to run the [Liferay Lang Builder](https://github.com/liferay/liferay-portal/tree/master/modules/util/lang-builder) tool in order to sort and translate the language keys in your project.
+The Lang Builder Gradle plugin lets you run the [Liferay Lang Builder](https://github.com/liferay/liferay-portal/tree/master/modules/util/lang-builder) tool in order to sort and translate the language keys in your project.

 ## Usage